A year ago my daughter was living in Shanghai and she invited me over for a month of travelling all around China.

 - Chop the spring onions, including about an inch and a half (3 cms) of the green – keep them separate

-- Heat some sesame oil in a wok – enough to coat the wok and prevent sticking – and get it hot
+- Heat some sesame oil in a wok (or a small frying pan, or even saucepan) – enough to coat the wok and prevent sticking – and get it hot

-- Add a bit more oil to the wok if necessary to make sure the sides are still coated, get it hot, and add the spring onion for a few seconds, then add the tomato chunks and cook for about a minute
+- Add a bit more oil to the wok if necessary to make sure the sides are still coated, get it hot, and add half the green spring onion and the tomato chunks, a little salt, and cook for about a minute.